OliviaRodri/Pewlett-Hackard-Analysis/README.md

 - How many roles will need to be filled?
 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-Below are two provided tables from queries created to resolve new concerns:
+Below are two provided tables from queries created to continue to resolve new concerns:

 I. Total amount of employees per title at Pewlett-Hackard: